One of the best things you can do for your child's wellbeing is to breastfeed. Start as soon as you can after birth.

 - endometrial cancer

 - cardiovascular disease

 Breastfeeding is also useful for birth spacing (how soon after pregnancy you get pregnant again).

-- breastfeeding your toddler makes it easier to go out and about or travel.
-You don’t have to carry feeding equipment or worry about keeping supplies fresh and germ-free
+- means you do not have to carry feeding equipment or worry about keeping supplies fresh and germ-free

 Challenges of extended breastfeeding